Aglorios17/Darkly_19/VULNERABILITIES.md

 Good :
 - useful to limit crawler on the website
 - block acces to specific page for the user
-- limit the autindex from some search engine
+- limit the auto-index from some search engine

 Bad :
 - We can give some idea of secret page or documents to the attacker (disallow: /admin/)
-- If you stock sensitive data on the webserver, the attacker can maybe found the link to password, ... (never stock sensitve data)
+- If you stock sensitive data on the webserver, the attacker can maybe find a link towards a password, ... (never store sensitve data)

 Alternative :
 - only use Https